 You’ll receive your card within 5 – 7 days.
 In response to the second question, this will depend on your employer, as they might incur fees transferring to an Australian bank account.

 With other debit cards you load amounts in foreign currencies.
-Am I right thinking that with Citi card the amount I request in Czech Crowns (at an ATM in Prague) will be provided at current Visa exchange rate without any other fees?
+Am I right thinking that with Citi card the amount I request in Czech Crowns (at an ATM in Prague) will be provided at current MasterCard exchange rate without any other fees?

 This is correct, although it’s wise to remember that some ATMs will charge ATM owner fees so depending on the ATM you may have to pay these fees.